(or Why You Should Give A Hoot When The Entire Universe Is Broadcasting The Minutae Of Their Lives Online)

 I’m also the editor-at-large for Fitsmi.com, a website for girls and their moms who are struggling with weight.
 My nomadic tendencies never disappeared, and I’ve written stories in exotic locales like India, Cuba, North and South Africa, Brazil, Argentina, Chile, Ecuador, Russia, the Middle East (where I lived for a year), Europe, the Caribbean and the good old United States of America.
 Famous people are swell and all, but I am especially interested in giving voice to the underdog, in telling the stories others can’t tell for themselves.

 I’m now in Phase Four of my life, in which I recently completed my Second Useless Masters, this one in International Relations at Johns Hopkins.
-I am now brilliant and broke.
+I am officially over-educated.
 Meanwhile, as of press time my greatest accomplishments have been summiting Mt.
 Kilimanjaro (with a broken wrist!) and naming Karamel Sutra for Ben and Jerry’s.